 • Use other vegetables.
 Swap sweet potatoes for regular potatoes.
 Use sugar snap peas instead of snow pea pods.
 Add carrots or mushrooms.

 • Be sure to use coconut milk.
-Be sure you’re grabbing coconut milk – not coconut lopez or coconut creamer, they’re very different products.
+Be sure you’re grabbing coconut milk, and not coconut lopez or coconut creamer.
+They’re very different products!

 • Add cooked rice or rice noodles.
 Cook some rice or thin rice noodles separately.
 Then add cooked rice or noodles to individual bowls and ladle Thai chicken soup over the top!

-Serve this Thai soup with fresh lime wedges, for squeezing over the top.
-We go through MANY lime wedges at our table!
-And if you like even a bit more heat, offer some thin slices of Fresno or jalapeno peppers.
-I assure you, it’s just the thing for a chilly day – or any day!
+Serve this Thai chicken soup with fresh lime wedges for squeezing over the top (we go through MANY lime wedges at our table!).
+And if you like a bit more heat, offer some thin slices of Fresno or jalapeno peppers on the side.
+I assure you, it’s just the thing for a chilly day.
+Or, any day!

-If you want to make your chicken soup even more hearty, add cooked rice or rice noodles!
+If you want to make your chicken soup even more hearty, add cooked rice or rice noodles.
+You can also round out a meal with a chopped salad topped with coconut curry dressing, or a plate of miso butter grilled vegetables.

 How to Store & Reheat Leftovers